 By embedding African perspectives into global AI safety frameworks, the agenda seeks to safeguard communities, assert technological sovereignty, and shape a fairer, more resilient AI future.

-This paper will be launched during a webinar hosted on the 9th of September, 2025.
+This paper was launched during a webinar, AI Safety: African Perspectives on the 9th of September, 2025.

 Sign up to our newsletter